 Fontes’ EPM Is in Direct Conflict with HB 2492

 Only U.S. citizens should be voting in our elections.
 That’s why the Arizona legislature passed, and then-Governor Ducey signed into law, HB 2492 in 2022.
-This law takes Arizona back to the practice of rejecting state voter registration applications that do not include proof of citizenship.
+This law cracks down on state voter registration applications that do not include proof of citizenship.
 It requires counties to check multiple databases for evidence of citizenship when an individual submits a federal application without proof.
 And it requires counties to reject those federal applications if they find evidence that the individual is, in fact, not a U.S. citizen.
 Additionally, it makes proof of citizenship a requirement to vote early by mail in any election and to vote in Presidential elections.

 All of this is intended to safeguard our state’s voter rolls, and as Secretary of State, Adrian Fontes should be producing an EPM that is consistent with this law.
 But Chapter 1 of his EPM draft is riddled with provisions that are in direct conflict with the requirements enshrined by this duly enacted bill.
 And that’s not the only problem.